-Strategy 1: Adoption of Tobacco, Alcohol, Cannabis Retail Density Ordinance across multiple jurisdictions and unincorporated areas.
+Strategy 1: Adoption of policies across multiple jurisdictions and unincorporated areas limiting access and exposure to nicotine, THC, and alcohol products.

-- Complete assessment of target jurisdictions including allies, opponents, assets, and resources. - Recruit allies as identified in 1.1 into the Healthy Retail Workgroup. - Work with community members, partners, and allies to discuss the benefits of tobacco retail licensing in communities. - Draft Tobacco, Alcohol, Cannabis Retail Licensing policy language to include density, buffer zones, and/or flavors restrictions. - Use shared data and GIS systems to create maps highlighting tobacco/alcohol/cannabis retail density by district and jurisdiction. - Conduct outreach and education campaigns with community leaders, residents, and decision makers.
+Complete assessment of target jurisdictions including allies, opponents, assets, and resources.
+1.2 ° Recruit allies as identified in 1.1 into the CHIP Action Workgroup.
+1.3 Work with community members, partners, and allies to discuss the benefits of limiting access and exposure through policies.
+1.4 Pass Tobacco, Alcohol, THC, and Nicotine policies limiting access and exposure (i.e., extending and incorporating smoke free policy, e.g., "cannabis friendly" and smoke-free policy.
+1.5 Use shared data and GIS systems to create maps highlighting exposure, access, and age groups.
+1.6 Conduct outreach and education campaigns with community leaders, residents, and decision makers.
+1.7 Identify 1-3 funding opportunities and share them with the coalition.

-Strategy 2: Completion of a fully incorporated and widely-shared Communitywide Asset and Gap Analysis for cessation, addiction, and substance use services.
+Strategy 2: Completion of a fully incorporated and widely shared Communitywide Asset and Gap Analysis for cessation, addiction, substance use, and mental health services.